 “In 2016, voters listed terrorism as their first and most serious national concern, but only 80 Americans were killed in terrorist attacks between 2004 and 2013, while millions of individuals faced grave difficulties related to aging,” said Hoffman, author of Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow.

 Hoffman offered five specific suggestions to improve conditions for seniors as their numbers continue to increase:

-We remain stubbornly wedded to ageism, despite numerous efforts to address cultural and social biases that undermine our society and economy.
-Ageism is so well integrated into our thinking and social mores that we are almost incapable of seeing it.
-Self-directed ageism (an internalized bias against ourselves) is no less prevalent than its external counterpart.
-Until and unless we address it, we will miss out on opportunities to position itself well both economically and socially for the future.The presence of substantial numbers of older people offers societies a resource that has never before existed — millions of experienced, wise, older citizens who are healthier and better educated than any previous generation.
+Americans remain stubbornly wedded to ageism, despite numerous efforts to address cultural and social biases that undermine society and the economy.
+Ageism is so well integrated into American thinking and social mores that they are almost incapable of seeing it.
 To allow all individuals the opportunities to age successfully, it is crucial to combat ageism in workplace structures and policies, beliefs about aging that discourage interventions, and research practices that conflate normal aging with disease states.
-We must not aim too low.
-By addressing these issues, we can revise knowledge about aging and begin to redesign the life course to reap the individual and societal benefits that longer lives represent.
+By addressing these issues, knowledge about aging can change and America can begin to redesign the life course to reap the individual and societal benefits that longer lives represent.